 For Americans and Canadians, visas are not required to visit Chile for up to 90 days.
 A passport with a minimum 6-month validity beyond the date of entry is required.

 When is the best time to travel to Chile?

-Chile is a year round destination and the best time to travel is dependent on the activities and regions of interest.
-Chile’s summer season (December - March) is their driest and warmest season in most regions and is considered the high season which allows for more activities and adventures.
+Chile is a year-round destination and the best time to travel is dependent on the activities and regions of interest.
+Chile’s summer season (December - March) is the driest and warmest season in most regions and is considered the high season which allows for more activities and adventures.
 For travellers interested in visiting the Atacama desert, June and August are the best times to visit.
-For the wine lovers, September to November and March to May are harvesting times and many wine festivities can be found in Santiago and in the main wine regions like Colchagua.
-Peak season for Patagonia region is November to April with February being the best month as the wildlife is most active and the foliage is at its peak.
+For wine lovers, September to November and March to May are harvesting times and many wine festivities can be found in Santiago and in the main wine regions like Colchagua.
+The peak season for Patagonia region is November to April with February being the best month as the wildlife is most active and the foliage is at its peak.